 With the days getting ever longer and the daffodils beginning to bloom; it looks like spring really is in the air.
-The coming months are ones of re-growth, re-birth and the perfect time to get in a good spring clean.
+This season is one of re-growth, re-birth and the perfect time to get in a good spring clean.
 Not only that but it’s a great excuse to head back out into the great outdoors!
-We have over 50,000 cottages across the UK so that you can visit the best destinations showing off spring in all its glory.
+We have thousands of cottages across the UK so that you can visit the best places in the UK showing off spring in all its glory.
 So, what are you waiting for?

 1. East Sussex

-Cute baby animals are synonymous with spring, and what kid doesn’t get a kick out of spotting tiny lambs bounding about, and fluffy rabbits with floppy ears.
-In fields across the country you will be able to spot these frolicking newborns, and Suffolk has plenty of opportunities to meet some first hand.
+Cute baby animals are synonymous with spring, and what kid doesn’t get a kick out of spotting tiny lambs bounding about or fluffy rabbits with floppy ears.
+In fields across the country, you will be able to spot these frolicking newborns, and Suffolk has plenty of opportunities to meet some first hand.
 Why not take the kids to Ickworth?
 Here you’ll find miles of parkland and woodland, carefully looked after by the National Trust.
-As well as an excellent place to get out in the fresh air, there are about 2,000 of lambs born here every year, so you should have a good chance of spotting these youngsters.
+As well as an excellent place to get out in the fresh air, there are about 2,000 lambs born here every year, so you should have a good chance of spotting these youngsters.

 This pretty destination in the South West is well known for its cheese and cider, but it is also home to over 70 nature reserves.
 Dotted across the county, in all shapes and sizes, there is a nature reserve to suit just about everyone’s tastes.
 Spring is an excellent time to go wildlife spotting, so get your binoculars at the ready.
 For an excellent variety of wildlife to spot, head to Shapwick Heath National Nature Reserve.
 While you’re here, challenge yourself to see just how many different species you can spot, from butterflies to dragonflies and voles to otters.
 The diverse habitats here guarantees you won’t be bored!